-One key to motivating people is understanding what drives them.
+One key to understanding someone’s motivation is understanding what drives them.

 In western culture individual needs dominate and other forces take a back seat.
 Group needs are more important in many other cultures, including Māori, indigenous Australians and Pacific Islanders.